 The consequences of 1876 were enormous.
 To end the the election limbo, Democratic and Republican politicians worked out a shadowy deal in which Rutherford Hayes was declared the president (by one electoral vote!) and the Republicans agreed to end Reconstruction in the former Confederacy.
 The results of the “Compromise of 1877” were a total abandonment of the process of reforming the South from a land ruled by white supremacy and defined by slavery to one of freedom and equal rights.
 The federal government effectively washed its hands of Reconstruction and left the South to its own devices.
 The result was … not good.
 As one freedman, Henry Adams, described it: “The whole South – every state in the South – had got into the hands of the very men that held us as slaves.”
 Today, as part of our series on elections, we’re talking about 1876, the election that ended Reconstruction, upended the accomplishments of the Civil War era, derailed civil rights, and allowed for the reign of Jim Crow.

-Transcript for Race, Politics, and Chaos in the Capitol: The Election of 1876
+Transcript for: Race, Politics, and Chaos in the Capitol: The Election of 1876

-Written and Researched by Sarah Handley-Cousins, PhD
+Researached and Written by Sarah Handley-Cousins, PhD

-Produced by Sarah Handley-Cousins, PhD and Elizabeth Garner Masarik, PhD
+Recorded by Sarah Handley-Cousins, PhD and Elizabeth Garner Masarik, PhD

 Sarah: Picture it: election day, a Tuesday in early November.
 Voters went to the polls across the United States, casting their ballots for either the Republican or Democratic candidate.
 As the night drew to a close, the outcome seemed clear.
 The New York Times even unofficially called the election.